bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free.md

 ### Note to Beginners

 > _These roadmaps cover everything that is there to learn for the paths listed below.
-Don’t feel overwhelmed, you don’t need to learn it all in the beginning if you are just getting started.
+Don't feel overwhelmed, you don't need to learn it all in the beginning if you are just getting started.
 We are working on the beginner versions of these and will_ <a href="https://roadmap.sh/" class="markup--anchor markup--blockquote-anchor"><em>release it soon</em></a> _after we are done with the 2021 release of the Backend and DevOps roadmaps._

 ---